vickkykruz/Typescript/README.md

-# Typescript
+# typescriptDemo
-Understanding and the Usefulness of Typescript
+ Understanding and usefullness of typescript